Summary of Events So Far

 - Aiding a city attacked by blood mages and scorpions, in which Julia-Gosel is killed and we are briefly imprisoned

-- Running the pirate blockade again
+- Running the pirate blockade again and again

 - Background: The World of the Slope